-7.3.1.8 Conservation Easements
+7.3.1.9 Conservation Easements

 Enrolling land in conservation programs can reduce erosion and runoff of sediment and nutrients.
 These lands can reduce erosion through stabilizing soil.
 Conservation lands can also act as filters to remove sediment and nutrients in runoff.
 Conservation programs generally provide some kind of financial incentive or compensation in return for removing the land from cultivation, such as rental payments, cost-share for restoration work, or tax credits.
-The USDA manages several programs for land conservation in Mississippi, including the Conservation Reserve Program, and Wildlife Habitat Enhancement Program.
-The Mississippi Fish and Wildlife Foundation also manages a conservation easement program, as do the Mississippi Land Trust and Ducks Unlimited and Delta Wildlife.
+The USDA manages several programs for land conservation in Mississippi, including the Conservation Reserve Program, Conservation Stewardship Program, and Wildlife Habitat Enhancement Program.
+The Mississippi Fish and Wildlife Foundation also manages a conservation easement program, as do the Mississippi Land Trust Ducks Unlimited and Delta Wildlife.

-7.3.1.9 Riparian Buffers
+7.3.1.10 Riparian Buffers

 Riparian buffers help reduce bank erosion, provide and improve wildlife habitat, and trap sediment and nutrients from overland runoff to the waterway.
-Riparian buffers also serve as filter strips removing sediments from agricultural runoff entering the bayou through overland flow.
-The NPBDD Stream Bank Restoration Project involves the mulching and grinding of woody underbrush along the banks of Porter Bayou.
+Riparian buffers also serve as filters strips removing sediments from agricultural runoff entering the bayou through overland flow.

+The NPBDD Stream Ban Restoration Project involves the mulching and grinding of woody underbrush along the banks of Porter Bayou.
 Native warm season grasses have been planted in high topographic areas as a means of bank stabilization and herbaceous wetland plants are being managed for in the floodway.

-Management Action Implement In-field sediment management practices Objective Reduce sediment and nutrient loads to Middle Porter Bayou by installing grassed waterways g grassed waterways Performance Measure Reduce sediment loading to Middle Porter Bayou by 30% Reduce nitrogen loading to Middle Porter Bayou by 40% Reduce phosphorous loading to Middle Porter Bayou by 50% Benefits Field grade stabilization Decreased soil erosion and increased agricultural production Decreased loads to receiving streams of organic material and nutrients sorbed to soil particles sorbed to soil particles Increased soil organic and nutrient content Participant Activity Schedule Private Landowner Private landowner voluntarily participating and contributing cost- 2014 - 2016 Installation of grassed water ways share portion of management practices and filter strips.
+Management Action Implement In-field sediment management practices Objective Reduce sediment and nutrient loads to Upper Porter Bayou by installing grassed waterways g grassed waterways Performance Measure Reduce sediment loading to Upper Porter Bayou by 30% Reduce nitrogen loading to Upper Porter Bayou by 40% Reduce phosphorous loading to Upper Porter Bayou by 50% Benefits Field grade stabilization Decreased soil erosion and increased agricultural production Decreased loads to receiving streams of organic material and nutrients sorbed to soil particles sorbed to soil particles Increased soil organic and nutrient content Participant Activity Schedule Private Landowner Private landowner voluntarily participating and contributing cost- 2014 - 2017 Installation of grassed water ways share portion of management practices and filter strips.
 USDA NRCS Provide funding assistance for cost-sharing through, EQIP, MRBI and similar programs.
-EPA NPS Section 319 Administer and provide oversight for 319 funded projects MS Department of Administer and provide oversight for 319 funds Budget Environmental Quality Delta F.A.R.M.
+EPA NPS Section 319 Provide funding assistance for cost-sharing of land leveling through Section 319 funding in the NPS program MS Department of Contract with Delta F.A.R.M. to administer 319 funds with individual Budget Environmental Quality farmers.
+Delta F.A.R.M.
 Technical design and installation of sediment management practices.
-Grass waterway 3,500tt @ 20.00/ft = 521,000 Filter Strips 10 acres @ \$400/ac = \$4,000 implementation, maintenance, and benefits of this management Cost of taking land out of production 10 acres @ \$5,000/acre = \$50,000 practice.
-T ot al = \$75,000
+Grass Waterway 3,500rt @ 20.00/rt = ⇒21,000 Filter Strins 10 acres @ \$400/ac = \$4,000 Provide technical services and outreach to producers on the Cost of taking land out of production 10 acres practice. @ \$5,000/acre = \$50,000 T otal = \$75,000